cozy/cozy-stack/docs/sharing.md

 Revoke a recipient from a sharing.
 Only the sharer can make that action and depending on the type of sharing the implications differ:

-* for both _Master-Master_ and _Master-Slave_ sharings the sharer asks the recipient to revoke the sharing;
+* for both _Two-way_ and _One-way_ sharings the sharer asks the recipient to revoke the sharing;
-* for _Master-Master_ sharing the sharer also deletes the OAuth client of the recipient for that sharing.
+* for _Two-way_ sharing the sharer also deletes the OAuth client of the recipient for that sharing.

 #### Request